-Wemoto keep stock of TRW Lucas raising and lowering kits for exactly this purpose, and range from subtracting 50mm from the bike to adding 30mm.
-Height adjustment kits are also useful for modifying the handling of the bike, to either give you more stable handling, or to give you nippier cornering.
+Wemoto keeps stock of TRW Lucas raising and lowering kits for exactly this purpose and range from subtracting 50mm from the bike to adding 30mm.
+Height adjustment kits are also useful for modifying the handling of the bike, to either give you more stable handling or to give you nippier cornering.

 Now there is a bit of research to do to make sure that adjusting the height of your bike is the right thing to do, so keep reading for the pros and cons of adding these tail-raising/jack-up kits to your bike.

 Raising the rear of the bike for height

 Lucas tail raising (or ‘jack-up’ ) kits will raise the tail of the bike by 20-30mm: handy if you’re walking around with your head in the clouds and your bike’s a bit too short.